Timber Creek Regional High School

 Timber Creek Regional High School is a four-year comprehensive community public high school for students in ninth through twelfth grades located in the Erial section of Gloucester Township in Camden County, in the U.S. state of New Jersey, operating as one of the three secondary schools of the Black Horse Pike Regional School District.
-When the school opened in 2001, attendance zones were realigned to relieve overcrowding conditions at Highland and Triton high schools.
+When the school opened on September 12, 2001, attendance zones were realigned to relieve overcrowding conditions at Highland and Triton high schools.
 Timber Creek serves students from the southern portion of Gloucester Township.

 Timber Creek High School sits on 278000 sqft and includes 32 academic classrooms, 12 laboratory classrooms, a music suite, two art classrooms, an industrial technology lab and a design-drafting classroom.
 In the high school itself there is an auditorium which seats 1,000 people, a cafeteria, and a library-media center which contains a television studio.
 The building is fully air-conditioned.

 As of the 2023–24 school year, the school had an enrollment of 1,137 students and 89.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.7:1.
 There were 315 students (27.7% of enrollment) eligible for free lunch and 59 (5.2% of students) eligible for reduced-cost lunch.